jagm03/MultiFiksel/README.md

 # MultiFiksel
-Multiple Fiksel point process model which can then be fitted to point pattern data
+Multiple Fiksel point process interaction model which can be fitted to point pattern data